Thursday, March 21, 2024

 There is a Private Game Reserve in Zululand that offers amongst the finest of general game viewing in Zululand, with reasonable rates for the accommodation and services.
 This is the Manyoni Private Game Reserve.
 This Game Park encompassing some 23,000 ha with only a few Private Lodges within its confines.
 All highly recommended.
 See www.zululandreservations.co.za

-Just 3 hours from Durban just iff the N2 and some 4,5 hours from Johannesburg.
+Just 3 hours from Durban just off the N2 and some 6,5 hours from Johannesburg.

-Let me expound on the experiences of one of them that my wife Lana and I have recently visited.
+Let me expound on the experiences of one of the Lodges that my wife Lana and I have recently visited.

-A rare facility within these Private Game reserves is to have a Lodge where one may self-cater.
+A rareity within these Private Game reserves is to have a Lodge where one may self-cater.
 Within the Manyoni Game Reserve there is a very excellent one available – presently in reduced form, as their Main Lodge was struck by lightning last year and was burnt to the ground.
 This is Zebra Hills Safari Lodge.
+Due to the on site construction of the new Lodge there is presently a 'special" running on the Homestead accommodation.
+Lana and I did not find the new lodge construction intrusive or disturbing at all.

 Thankfully their nearby ‘Homestead’ Lodge was not affected by the lightening storm, and is fully operational, offering guests a most luxurious, well appointed, value for money, selfcatering facility.
 This Homestead Lodge has 3 spacious, air conditioned double rooms,